toolikethelightning/tp-assessment-terraform/README.md

 # TP Assessment Terraform

-I've left this README empty during the initial commit, to avoid this repo being identified.
+I've added a more detailed README in the [tp-assessment](https://github.com/toolikethelightning/tp-assessment) repo.